Attingham Park: Pre-history, Roman and Early Medieval

 The archaeology of Attingham Park is diverse covering many different periods of history and human habitation.
 People have lived around the area of the estate for around 4,000 years since the Bronze Age, utilising the rich alluvial soils for agriculture.
 There are seven scheduled ancient monuments across the wider estate including an Iron Age settlement, Roman forts and a significant portion of the fourth largest civitas in Roman Britain, Viroconium, on the site of the nearby village of Wroxeter.
 A recent large scale magnetometer survey has revealed the existence of two Roman villas and a cemetery along with evidence of some Iron Age or Romano-British farms.
 There are also traces of several Roman roads to the west of Wroxeter.

 There are also the archeological remains of Anglo-Saxon palaces in form of two rare 25m-long timber halls dating to around 650 AD, highlighting a significant and well-resourced Anglo-Saxon community in the region.

 By the mediaeval period, a village, Berwick Maviston, is recorded.
 This has not survived, but today the remains of a moat and fish ponds from the old manor can still be seen.
 The manor and the village dated back to the Norman Conquest, being mentioned in the 1086 Domesday Book.
-This original manor fell into disrepair in mediaeval times.
+This original manor fell into disrepair in mediaeval times: by 1324 it was in ruins.
 It was replaced with another house known as 'Grant's Mansion' was recorded on the site in 1790.
 The village was occupied until the 1780s when the newly created Baron Berwick built Attingham and removed the village from his land.
 The title of Baron Berwick comes from the name of this village.